toddgeist/FM-Parameters/README.markdown

 ### #AssignGlobal ( parameters ; nameWhiteList )

-The #AssignGlobal function parses an FSON dictionary into global script variables, but only assigns variables defined by the nameWhiteList argument, which contains a return-delimited list of names to assign.
+The #AssignGlobal function parses a Let format dictionary into global script variables, but only assigns variables defined by the nameWhiteList argument, which contains a return-delimited list of names to assign.

 	#AssignGlobal (
 		# ( "name" ; "value" )